Living with Sjogren Larsson Syndrome

 While some patients are believed to inherit Sjögren-Larsson Syndrome, most occurrences of this worldwide disease appear to be due to sporadic mutations.
 Since the severe ichthyosis presents at birth, SLS patients born in the United States are generally diagnosed when they are neonates.
 The disease persists lifelong.

 To our knowledge, Sweden is currently the only country to have estimated the prevalence of the Sjögren-Larsson Syndrome — at 1 per 250,000 people.
-Extrapolating from the Swedish estimate, it is generally assumed there are approximately 1,000 or fewer SLS patients in the United States, but a larger number in Europe.
+Extrapolating from the Swedish estimate, and consistent with mutation analyses in the United States, it is generally assumed there are approximately 1,000 or fewer SLS patients in the United States, but a larger number in Europe.

-We announced positive Phase 2 data from our randomized, vehicle-controlled, double-masked clinical trial of topical dermatologic ADX-102 to treat the skin disease in patients with SLS.
-The skin of all ADX-102-treated patients improved, and the magnitude of improvement was statistically greater than that of vehicle-treated patients.
-The results of the clinical trial suggest that ADX-102 could be the first mechanistically directed therapy in SLS.
+We announced positive Phase 2 data from our randomized, vehicle-controlled, double-masked clinical trial of topical dermatologic reproxalap to treat the skin disease in patients with SLS.
+The skin of all reproxalap-treated patients improved, and the magnitude of improvement was statistically greater than that of vehicle-treated patients.
+The results of the clinical trial suggest that reproxalap could be the first mechanistically directed therapy in SLS.